GammaMetroid/SkywindBlenderToolkit/README.md

 Hotkey: `Ctrl+Alt+N`

 Usage Instructions:
-Simply use the hotkey, and all data blocks will be renamed to match their parent objects.
-Operates on the entire scene, not sensitive to whether objects are active or selected.
+Select all the objects you want to have sync names for, then press the hotkey, and all data blocks will be renamed to match their parent objects.